surveys | July 8, 2020

 As mentioned earlier, if you’re in the beginning stages and are still trying to form a hypothesis, it’s an exploratory questionnaire with open-ended questions.
 If you’re trying to prove or disprove an already formulated solution or hypothesis then a standardized questionnaire with closed-ended questions would be used.

 A clear goal also makes it easier to determine if a specific question is necessary or not.
-For example, if you’re doing initial product research for a dog toy, a question about the kinds of toys they’ve purchased in the past may be useful.
+For example, if you’re doing initial product Buy research papers for a dog toy, a question about the kinds of toys they’ve purchased in the past may be useful.
 When you have an initial prototype dog toy and want to gauge market response, that question wouldn’t be as useful to you.

 2. Who is the target group?